madhavgairola/java-project/README.md

 - **Concepts:** Core OOP, Multithreading, Collections, Exception Handling
 - **Dashboard:** HTML5, CSS3, Vanilla JavaScript
 - **No external libraries or frameworks used**
----

-## 📄 License

-This project is built for academic purposes as part of a college PBL evaluation.